NetLingo The Internet Dictionary

 electronic waste

-A general term that describes old computers, dead cell phones, old PDAs, even old television sets, it refers to obsolete technology that is thrown in the trash instead of recycled.
+E-waste refers to old computers, dead cell phones, old tablets and smartphones, even old television sets and any kind of obsolete technology that is thrown in the trash instead of recycled.

 In many places it is illegal to throw away your old electronic devices because they contain significant amounts of hazardous chemicals, and because they are clogging landfills.
 For example, the picture tube in a TV or a computer monitor typically contains 3 to 5 pounds of lead, and electronic circuit boards have additional lead, cadmium and mercury.